mailpoet/mailpoet/readme.txt

 See the [short video summary on the Premium](http://beta.docs.mailpoet.com/article/208-video-overview-of-mailpoet-premium)

 Visit the Premium page inside the plugin for more info.

+= MailPoet Sending Service =
+Sending emails and newsletter with your host is not a good idea.
+You might face sending speed limitations and see your emails ending up in the spam box.

+To help your sending go without a hitch, we’ve created an advanced email delivery infrastructure built for WordPress.
+Our technology allows you to:

+* Reach Inboxes, not Spam Boxes
+* Send your emails super fast (up to 50,000 emails per hour)
+* Get all your emails automatically signed with SPF & DKIM

+The MailPoet Sending Service is very easy to setup, you just have to enter a key in your WordPress admin and you’re all set!

+[Signup now](https://account.mailpoet.com/?utm_source=wordpress&utm_medium=readme&utm_campaign=mss), it’s free for your first 2,000 readers (pay as you go afterwards).

 = Translations =